 Hey @RRSawh.
 Thank you for showing us pictures of what they looks like!
 If you could, please give our support team a call to ensure you are still within warranty, as the device itself will need to be replaced in this situation.

 For that support, please give our support team a call at one of the numbers available here.
-We’re taking additional steps to protect our team and help reduce the spread of COVID-19.
-This has resulted in longer than normal wait times.
-If you are outside of the US, please read our response to COVID-19 here to see how to contact support.
+If you are outside of the US, please visit here to see how to contact support.
 Let me know how this call goes!

 I have same problem.
 My retailer is sending me a replacement unit so I have two questions.